 Annual Health Required Form

-· Washington State RCW 28A.210.320 mandates that students with Life Threatening Health Conditions have Emergency Care Plans in place prior to first day of attendance.
-The ECP includes medical information from you and your child's doctor, current Drs. orders and a plan of care for while student is at school.
-If your child has a Life Threatening Condition you will need to meet with the District School Nurse PRIOR to your child being admitted into school so that we can develop the ECP and make sure medications and supplies needed are in the school when your child arrives.
+Washington State RCW 28A.210.320 mandates that students with Life Threatening Health Conditions have Care Plans in place PRIOR to first day of attendance.
+The Care Plan includes medical information from you and your child's doctor, current Drs. orders and a plan of care for while student is at school.
+If your child has a NEW Life Threatening Condition you will need to meet with the District Nurse PRIOR to your child being admitted into school so that we can develop the Care Plan and make sure medications and supplies needed are in the school when your child arrives.

-· A Drs. order with Parent Request for Giving Oral Medication at School form must be completed and signed by both parent and physician and be on file in the school health center.
+• A Drs. order with the Parent Request for Giving Oral Medication at School form must be completed and signed by both parent and physician and be on file in the school health center.

-· All medication, with the dosage and the physician's name, must be brought to school in the original prescription bottle by an adult.
+• All medication, with the dosage and the physician's name, must be brought to school in the original prescription bottle by an adult.
 The doctor’s order and the instructions on the bottle must match.
 Over the counter medication, such as cough drops or any other over the counter medication your child may be taking requires a doctor’s order and parent signature so that our nurses may administer the medication.

-· It is a violation of state law for students to be in possession of any over-the-counter or prescription medication at school, without Drs.
+It is a violation of state law for students to be in possession of any over-the-counter or prescription medication at school, without Drs.
 Orders and signed permission.
-Students in possession of medication of any kind may be subject to disciplinary consequences.
+Students in possession of medication without this may be subject to disciplinary consequences.

-· Students who do not have immunizations in compliance with State law WILL BE allowed to TEMPORARILY ATTEND SCHOOL FOR 30 DAYS ON THE CONDITION YOU WILL PROVIDE US WITH YOUR CHILDS COMPLIANT IMMUNIZATION RECORD This must show that your child has received the missing vaccines or a Certificate of Exemption signed by your child’s Health Care Provider or you indicate your Religious Membership whose beliefs do not allow treatment from a health care practitioner.
+Students who do not have immunizations in compliance with State law WILL BE allowed to TEMPORARILY ATTEND SCHOOL FOR 30 DAYS ON THE CONDITION that YOU PROVIDE US WITH YOUR CHILDS COMPLIANT IMMUNIZATION RECORD within those 30 days.
+This must show that your child has received the missing vaccines or a Certificate of Exemption signed by your child’s Health Care Provider or you indicate your Religious Membership whose beliefs do not allow treatment from a health care practitioner.
 If you do not provide this information by the deadline your child will be EXCLUDED FROM SCHOOL.

 Health Room Procedures: